Contact Us

 Typically analogue telecare devices are designed to send voice calls over the PSTN network.
 Often when analogue devices try to connect with an ARC via a digital network, emergency calls can be corrupted and fail to connect.

-Digital telecare therefore offers the solution to this problem, and with the Public Switched Telephone Network (PSTN) being switched off by 2025, the move to go digital is imminent.
+Digital telecare therefore offers the solution to this problem, and with the Public Switched Telephone Network (PSTN) being switched off for the majority of providers by 2025, the move to go digital is imminent.

-To make telecare services more reliable, digital telecare services will replace the PSTN Network with a new system voiceover internet protocol (an ALL-IP digital solution).
+To make telecare services more reliable, digital telecare services will replace the PSTN Network with a new system voice-over internet protocol (an ALL-IP digital solution).
 This means that telecare emergency calls will no longer be received via traditional analogue methods and instead they will rely on data packets being sent over the digital network.
-Many companies will have their own name for it such as BT Digital Voice.
+Many companies will have their name for it, but one of the biggest and most known currently is BT Digital Voice.

 How Digital telecare works example